Complete Walkthrough to Mobile Deep Linking

 Table of Content:

 With the massive elevation in the convenience of shopping through the internet, companies are looking to maximize their sales by boosting the efficiency of their online sales models.
-Scooping up as many potential customers as possible has led to the abundance of all sorts of tools and methods, from PPC advertising and social media marketing to SEO techniques.
+Scooping up as many potential customers as possible has led to the abundance of all sorts of tools and methods, from PPC advertising and social media marketing to ASO and SEO techniques.

 One of the most fascinating techniques to come out of this search for improvements in online business experiences is Mobile Deep Linking.
 The influence that the advancement of smartphone technology has had on e-commerce and all other internet-based business elements cannot be understated.
 Several forecasts predict that in the next two years, it will account for over 50% of online purchases.